marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 * *The materials used in this lesson were derived from work that is Copyright © [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 All HBC instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
-* *Adapted from the lessons by [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/) with contributions from Mary Piper, Radhika Khetani, Meeta Mistry, and Lorena Pantano.*
+* *Adapted from the lessons by [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/) with contributions from Mary Piper, Radhika Khetani, Meeta Mistry, Rory Kirchner, and Lorena Pantano.*